United States MSB license makes MetaTdex more compliant

 Obtain authoritative approval: With the authoritative approval of the United States Department of the Treasury, MetaTdex can carry out related business in the United States and around the world, and it represents the government's compliance supervision of digital currency platforms.

 Platform strength endorsement: The MSB license is a standard license for global digital currency trading platforms.
-And getting an MSB license needs specific requirements, so MetaTdex obtaining this license shows MetaTdex's real strength.
+Coinbase, Bitfinex, Poloniex, Huobi, and other platforms all hold this license to operate.
+And getting an MSB license needs specific requirements, so MetaTdex obtaining this license shows MetaTdex’s real strength.

 Provide encrypted derivatives services: MSB license allows currency exchange services, so MetaTdex can better meet customer needs and provide more varied services.